The Carpetbaggers (film): Casting

-Sonny Tufts was a candidate for Nevada Smith.
-He lost out to Alan Ladd.
-When Alan Ladd signed to play Nevada Smith, it was also announced that Paramount and Joseph E. Levine would make a prequel about Smith's adventures called Nevada Smith.
+Sonny Tufts was a candidate to play Nevada Smith, losing out to Alan Ladd.
+When Ladd signed to play Nevada Smith, it was also announced that Paramount and Levine would make a prequel about Smith's adventures called Nevada Smith.

-Joan Collins, in her autobiography Past Imperfect (1978), says she had a firm offer to play Rina Marlowe but had to decline because of pregnancy.
+Joan Collins, in her autobiography, Past Imperfect (1978), says she had a firm offer to play Rina Marlowe but had to decline because of pregnancy.
+Carroll Baker was ultimately cast in the part, which was loosely based on actress Jean Harlow, whom Baker went on to portray in Paramount's 1965 Harlow biopic the following year.

 Robert Cummings was cast as an agent.
 His wife said "years ago Alfred Hitchcock told him he'd made a great villain with that baby face.
 It's a wonderful change of pace."